 First, the mission of the NGO with which we partnered is to improve the lives of the very poor.
-All of their communication occurs via telephone, both because many farmers have limited literacy and because few have access to the internet.
-The NGO has attracted a user base of over one million farmers receiving weekly calls.
-Although the user base is large relative to many economic field experiments, it is small relative to settings where recommendation systems have been employed in practice, such as large online shopping platforms or popular apps.
+All of their communication occurs via telephone, both because many farmers have limited literacy and because few have access to the Internet.
+Although the user base of 1-1.3 million farmers is large relative to many economic field experiments, it is small relative to settings where recommendation systems, such as large online shopping platforms or popular apps, have been employed in practice.
 Relative to settings where policy estimation and evaluation have typically been rigorously analyzed, which usually involve a handful of treatment arms, our setting with many treatment arms (possible call times) introduces additional challenges.
-We demonstrate the benefit of deploying policies rather than using historical data for off-policy evaluation; even with a million users, on-policy evaluations have substantially more statistical power than off-policy evaluations, due to the large number of treatment arms.
+We demonstrate the benefit of deploying policies rather than using historical data for off-policy evaluation; even with a million users, on-policy evaluations have substantially more statistical power than off-policy evaluations due to the large number of treatment arms.

-Second, because the agricultural advisory service, which is run in partnership between a nonprofit organization and the government, has significant bandwidth constraints, the development of targeted treatment assignment policies requires complex optimization.
-It further introduces the possibility of trade-offs between equity and efficiency when determining whether to allocate scarce time slots to vulnerable groups.
+Second, because the agricultural advisory service, which is run in partnership between a nonprofit organization and the government, has significant bandwidth constraints, unable to call more than 70,000 farmers in any given hour, the development of targeted treatment assignment policies requires complex optimization, as an unconstrained algorithm would seek to schedule more than 70,000 farmers on high engagement hours.6 This further introduces the possibility of trade-offs between equity and efficiency when determining whether to allocate high-engagement, scarce time slots to vulnerable groups.
 Our approach allows us to quantify the magnitude of these trade-offs for vulnerable groups such as female farmers or non-smartphone users.
-For instance, we estimate counterfactually that prioritizing female farmers can reduce the gender gap in farmer engagement with the service from 3 pp to 1.3 pp, with only a very modest reduction in total farmers reached.